Lroes/ARc-Electric_Wiki/Compatible-devices.md

 Device must be IOS 11 or higher.

 ## Android
-Device must be Android 7.0 or higher
+Device must be Android 7.0(Nougat) or higher.

 ## Other
 ARc-Light is only compatible with Android and IOS Operating systems, and will not function with Blackberry or Windows Mobile Operating Systems.